 "Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more so that we may fear less." - Marie Curie Marie Curie was a physicist, chemist, and one of the first scientists to study radiation.
-As a result of this pursuit, she discovered the elements polonium and radium.
+Now is the time to understand more so that we may fear less." - Marie Curie Marie Curie was a physicist, chemist and a pioneer in the study of radiation.
+She discovered the elements polonium and radium.
 Together, she and her husband Pierre were awarded the Nobel Prize for Physics in 1903, and she received another one, for Chemistry, in 1911 making her the first person to receive two Nobel prizes in different disciplines.

-Maria Salomea Sklodowski (Marie Curie) was born in Warsaw, Poland, on November 7, 1867, the youngest of five children.
-Her parents were both educators and insisted that all their children receive an education, regardless of their gender.
-Both Marie and her sister, Bronia, wished to attend college, but the University of Warsaw did not accept women.
-Since the sisters wanted to pursue scientific research, they were forced to leave Poland to continue their education.
-Marie moved to France where she earned her master's degree in physics in July 1893 at Sorbonne in Paris, and another degree in mathematics in 1894.
+Maria Salomea Sklodowski (Marie Curie) was born in Warsaw, Poland, on Nov.
+7, 1867, the youngest of five children.
+Her parents were educators and insisted that their girls be educated as well as their son.
+Marie graduated from high school first in her class at the age of 15.
+Marie and her older sister, Bronia, both wished to attend college but the University of Warsaw did not accept women.
+Their interests were in scientific research, and to receive an education, they would have to leave the country.
+Marie moved to France where she earned her master's degree in physics in July 1893 at Sorbonne in Paris and a second degree in mathematics in 1894.

-In July 1898, Marie and her husband Pierre published their conclusion to the research they had conducted together: the bismuth compound they were studying contained a previously undiscovered radioactive element which they named polonium, after Marie's native country, Poland.
-By the end of the year, they had discovered a second radioactive element which they called radium, from the Latin word for rays, radius.
-Then in 1902, they successfully extracted purified radium.
+In July 1898, Marie and her husband Pierre published a conclusion to their joint research: the bismuth compound they were studying contained a previously undiscovered radioactive element that they named polonium, after Marie's native country, Poland.
+By the end of that year they had isolated a second radioactive element they called radium, from radius, the Latin word for rays.
+In 1902, they announced success in extracting purified radium.

 In June 1903, Marie became the first woman in Europe to earn a doctorate in physics.
-In November of that year the Curies, together with physicist Henri Becquerel, were named winners of the Nobel Prize in Physics for their contributions to the understanding of atomic structure.
-The nominating committee originally refused to include a woman among the Nobel Laureates, but Pierre insisted that Marie performed the original research.
-Then in 1911, after Pierre's death, Marie was even awarded a second Nobel Prize in Chemistry for her discovery of polonium and radium.
-She continued her research in radioactivity, but after the start of World War I in 1914, she suspended her studies and organized a fleet of portable X-ray machines for doctors on the front.
-After the war, she worked diligently to raise money for her Radium Institute, which allowed her to travel to the United States.
-However, by 1920, Marie began suffering from medical problems, likely due to her years of exposure to radioactive materials.
-On July 4, 1934, she died of aplastic anemia, a blood disease often caused by too much exposure to radiation.
+In November of that year the Curies, together with Henri Becquerel, were named winners of the Nobel Prize in Physics for their contributions to the understanding of atomic structure.
+The nominating committee objected to including a woman as a Nobel Laureate, but Pierre insisted that the original research was Marie's.
+In 1911, after Pierre's death, Marie was awarded a second Nobel Prize in Chemistry for her discovery of the elements polonium and radium.
+She continued to do research in radioactivity but when World War I broke out in 1914, she suspended her studies and organized a fleet of portable X-ray machines for doctors on the front.
+After the war, she worked tirelessly to raise money for her Radium Institute, including a trip to the United States.
+By 1920, she began suffering from medical problems, likely due to her exposure to radioactive materials.
+On July 4, 1934, she died of aplastic anemia, a blood disease that is often caused by too much exposure to radiation.

-The Curies were posthumously honored in 1944 with the discovery of the 96th element on the Periodic Table, which was named curium.
+The Curies received another honor in 1944 with the discovery of the 96th element on the Periodic Table of the Elements, which was named curium.